victorvogelpoel/Serilog.Sinks.MFilesObject/README.md

 - Class `Log` - alias `"CL.Serilog.MFilesObjectLogSink.Log"`
 - Property Def `LogMessage` MultilineText - alias `PD.Serilog.MFilesObjectLogSink.LogMessage`

-You can, however, use your own structure and aliases, as long as you configure this when creating the logger.
+You can, however, use your own structure and aliases, as long as you configure this when creating the logger sink.

 ## DISCLAIMER